lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/2Dmaterials/carbonnanotube.rst

    Add hydrogen atoms randomly to the system (using the same force field).

    Equilibrate the system.
-After some time, some hydrogen atoms will decorated the free carbon atoms at the edge of the CNT.
+After some time, some hydrogen atoms will decorate the free carbon atoms at the edge of the CNT.
 Some other hydrogen atoms will bond and form H2 molecules.

 **Exercise 3 : no thermostating**